hothithanhthao/PublicTransportTimeTableApp/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple public transport React app for cheking the schedule between Eficode Oy and Kotipizza Helsinki Kruununhaka
+This project is a simple public transport React app for cheking the schedule between Helsinki Olympic Stadium and Kotipizza Helsinki Kruununhaka

 ## Technologies
 Project is created with: